Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step3.md

 1. Create an acceleration project with a PL kernel (e.g. Vector Addition).
 Test the design by on hw-emu and hw.
 In this step we boot with static region and configure the RM on hardware.
 The hw-emu cannot fully reflect the configuration process but it can help to find potential issues in early stage.
 2. Create an acceleration project with another PL kernel (e.g. Burst Read Write).
 Reboot the board; Test the design on hw-emu and hw.
 In this step we do the same as step 1 but verified another kernel working as expected.
-3. Reboot the board; test the reconfiguration function by configuring a PL kernel design (Vector Addtion in this case), following up by re-configuring a new PL kernel (Burst Read Write in thiscase) design without reboot and check its results.
+3. Reboot the board; test the reconfiguration function by configuring a PL kernel design (Vector Addition in this case), following up by re-configuring a new PL kernel (Burst Read Write in this case) design without reboot and check its results.

 The user flow for configuring the XCLBIN to DFX platforms and flat platforms are identical.